 3M has a \$4.25 billion five-year revolving credit facility that expires in May 2028.
 The revolving credit agreement includes a provision under which 3M may request an increase of up to \$1.0 billion (at lender's discretion), bringing the total facility up to \$5.25 billion.
-The credit facility was undrawn at March 31, 2025.
+The credit facility was undrawn at June 30, 2025.
 Under the \$4.25 billion credit facility, the Company is required to maintain its EBITDA to Interest Ratio as of the end of each fiscal quarter at not less than 3.0 to 1.
 This is calculated (based on amounts defined in the amended agreement) as the ratio of consolidated total EBITDA for the four consecutive quarters then ended to total interest expense on all funded debt for the same period.
-At March 31, 2025, 3M was in compliance with this requirement.
+At June 30, 2025, 3M was in compliance with this requirement.
 Debt covenants do not restrict the payment of dividends.

-The Company also had \$0.7 billion in stand-alone letters of credit, bank guarantees, and other similar instruments issued and outstanding at March 31, 2025.
+The Company also had \$0.6 billion in stand-alone letters of credit, bank guarantees, and other similar instruments issued and outstanding at June 30, 2025.
 These instruments are utilized in connection with normal business activities.

+Cash, cash equivalents and marketable securities: Cash, cash equivalents and marketable securities are invested in bank instruments and other high quality securities.
+The table below provides the breakout of the balance between the Company's foreign subsidiaries and the United States as of June 30, 2025 and December 31, 2024.

+(Billions) June 30, 2025 December 31, 2024

+Foreign subsidiaries \$ 3.7 \$ 3.5

+United States 0.5 4.2

-Cash, cash equivalents and marketable securities: At March 31, 2025, 3M had \$7.0 billion of cash, cash equivalents and marketable securities, of which approximately \$3.2 billion was held by the Company's foreign subsidiaries and approximately \$3.8 billion was held in the United States.
-These balances are invested in bank instruments and other high quality securities.
-At December 31, 2024, 3M had \$7.7 billion of cash, cash equivalents and marketable securities, of which approximately \$3.5 billion was held by the Company's foreign subsidiaries and \$4.2 billion was held by the United States.
-The decrease from December 31, 2024 was driven by \$0.7 billion in payments associated with the CAE legal settlement (discussed in Note 17), debt maturities of \$0.8 billion, purchases of treasury stock of \$1.3 billion and dividend payments of \$0.4 billion, partially offset by \$1.1 billion in proceeds from debt and \$0.9 billion of proceeds from issuances of treasury shares pursuant to option/benefit plans.
+Total cash, cash equivalents and marketable securities \$ 4.2 \$ 7.7

+The decrease from December 31, 2024, was impacted by negative cash flow from operating activities for the first half of 2025, which included \$3.1 billion in payments associated with the PWS and CAE legal settlements (as discussed in Note 17).
+Other significant cash activities included \$1.3 billion in debt maturities, \$2.2 billion in purchases of treasury stock, and \$0.8 in dividend payments.
+Additionally, 3M had \$1.1 billion in proceeds from debt and \$1.0 of proceeds from issuances of treasury shares pursuant to option/benefit plans,

 Net Debt (non-GAAP measure): Net debt is not defined under U.S. GAAP and may not be computed the same as similarly titled measures used by other companies.
 The Company defines net debt as total debt less the total of cash, cash equivalents and current and long-term marketable securities all on a continuing operations basis.
 3M believes net debt is meaningful to investors as 3M considers net debt and its components to be important indicators of liquidity and financial position.
-The table below provides net debt as of March 31, 2025 and December 31, 2024.
+The table below provides net debt as of June 30, 2025 and December 31, 2024.

-(Millions) March 31, 2025 December 31, 2024 Change Total debt \$ 13,476 \$ 13,044 \$ 432 Less: Cash, cash equivalents and marketable securities 7,040 7,744 (704) Net debt (non-GAAP measure) \$ 6,436 \$ 5,300 \$ 1,136
+(Millions) June 30, 2025 December 31, 2024 Change Total debt \$ 13,146 \$ 13,044 \$ 102 Less: Cash, cash equivalents and marketable securities 4,230 7,744 (3,514) Net debt (non-GAAP measure) \$ 8,916 \$ 5,300 \$ 3,616